-• 256 people placed in paid employment among more than 410 people referred to the Employment Service (62% success rate and a 17% increase on last year).
+• 256 people placed in paid employment among more than 410 people referred to

-- More than 300 people attended a Job Seeking Workshop to prepare for jobs in the Australian workplace, an increase of more than 37% compared to 2016/17. - 'What Employers Expect' workshops were conducted regularly, presented by Employment Service staff and volunteers as well as representatives of some of our valued employer partners. - The Employment Service worked closely with ASC's partner employers.
-The team also provided continued support to both the employer and the employee to ensure the transition into a position is as smooth as possible for all.
+- the Employment Service (62% success rate and a 17% increase on last year). - More than 300 people attended a Job Seeking Workshop to prepare for jobs in the Australian workplace, an increase of more than 37% compared to 2016/17. - 'What Employers Expect' workshops were conducted regularly, presented by Employment Service staff and volunteers as well as representatives of some of our valued employer partners. - The Employment Service worked closely with ASC's partner employers.
+The team also provided continued support to both the employer people attended workshops to help understand the Australian workplace requirements employer partners worked with ASC

-• In January 2017, the NSW Department of Industry introduced the NSW Government Smart and Skilled vocational training program.
+- and the employee to ensure the transition into a position is as smooth as possible for all. - In January 2017, the NSW Department of Industry introduced the NSW Government Smart and Skilled vocational training program.
 More than 800 'fee-free' vocational training courses (from Certificate I to Certificate IV) with TAFE and private training providers are available for people seeking asylum.
 In 2017/18 more than 40 people successfully enrolled in vocational training programs.
-These programs are a unique opportunity to formalise people's skills and provide a pathway to employment.

-that are experienced by asylum in finding long asylum.
+These programs are a unique opportunity to formalise people's skills and provide a pathway to employment. - The Refugee Employment Support Program (RESP) is a four-year \$22 million initiative managed by the NSW Department of Industry and delivered by Settlement Services International (SSI).
+RESP addresses the challenges that are experienced by refugees and people seeking asylum in finding long term skilled employment opportunities.
+The Asylum Seekers Centre is one of the partners delivering the program to create sustainable pathways to employment for up to 60 people seeking asylum.